PhiAbs/W-CDNet/README.md

 ## Demo
 Demo scripts are provided for training and testing on the AICD dataset.
+A notebook is provided which can be run on google Colab.

 ### Setup
 See *requirements.txt* or *requirements_gpu.txt*, depending on whether a GPU is available or not.